kapsonic/pbhackathon/README.md

 ### How it works
 A brief flow of the system is as per below:
+1. Data sources are configured in Spectrum server.
-1. Spectrum server to connect to Data source.
+2. Spectrum server connects to Data source.
-2. Reads data and transforms into flat file format for Engage one Designer which will compose these documents.
+3. Workflows defined in Enterprise Designer, reads data and transform to the required format (Flat files which are readable by Engage One).
+4. Templates are defined in Engage one designer which holds the placeholders for the composistion.
-3. Preview the composed document and publish.
+5. Preview the composed document and publish.
-4. Output document once produced will be sent to Relay.
+6. Flat files generated from Spectrum workflows and templates from Engage one together processed in Enagage one to make a complete document.
+7. Final composed documents will be sent off to Relay with the help of custom tool built just for the purpose.
-5. Relay can further Enhance these documents if the need be else distributes these documents to Print Provider , In-house printing or digital channels.
+8. Relay can further Enhance these documents if the need be with the help of workflows defined in it and then distributes these documents to Print Provider , In-house printing or digital channels like Inlet etc or available for direct download.

 ### Flow Diagram